-Building Permits in Canada averaged 2528629.62 CAD Thousand from 1950 until 2020, reaching an all time high of 9595965 CAD Thousand in April of 2019 and a record low of 57056 CAD Thousand in November of 1951.
+Building Permits in Canada averaged 2637600.07 CAD Thousand from 1950 until 2021, reaching an all time high of 11092209 CAD Thousand in March of 2021 and a record low of 57056 CAD Thousand in November of 1951.
 This page provides - Canada Building Permits - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada Value of Building Permits - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics Canada
+Canada Value of Building Permits - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Building Permits in Canada is expected to be 7900000.00 CAD Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Building Permits in Canada to stand at 8200000.00 in 12 months time.
-In the long-term, the Canada Value of Building Permits is projected to trend around 8250000.00 CAD Thousand in 2021 and 8350000.00 CAD Thousand in 2022, according to our econometric models.
+Building Permits in Canada is expected to be 10017123.00 CAD Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Value of Building Permits is projected to trend around 10331948.00 CAD Thousand in 2022 and 10583808.00 CAD Thousand in 2023, according to our econometric models.